 Description: The Valero Site (H-1) is located in the Harwood Road Area at the southwest corner of Blossom Hill Road and Harwood Road.
 The site contains a gas station.
 Low-density residential are located north, south, and east of the site.
 Commercial uses are located immediately west of the site.
-The site is designated as Neighborhood Commercial and zoned C-1, which would accommodate 12 housing units developed at a typical density of 18 du/ac.
+The site is designated as Neighborhood Commercial and zoned C-1, which would accommodate 7 housing units developed at a minimum density of 10 du/ac.